D2-mods/D2-Mira/d2-mira/readme.txt

 	- IWD games: All items are obtainable, including pantaloons.
 	- BG1/SoD: Adds the Big Metal Rod and Pulse Ammo (prototype).
 	- BG2: Several items are added or revised (see below).
-	- Some are gained through trades/dialogue, some are sold by merchants, and some can be found in various places.
+	- Some are gained through trades, some are sold by merchants, and some can be found in various places.

 - Option 2:
 	- Party starts with a bag, containing the core Big Metal items.
 	- Other items not in the bag will still be obtainable in the game (if normally available with Option 1).
-	- Also compatible with Black Pits 1 & 2.
+	- Also compatible with Black Pits 1 & 2, as well as total conversions for BG2.

 - BG2 notes:
 	- Core items are still gained the same way as in the unmodded game.
-	- Scorcher and Frag Grenade are changed to the revised versions, by default.
-	- Pulse (prototype) and an extra Big Metal Rod are obtainable in SoA.
+	- Pulse (prototype) and a Big Metal Rod are obtainable in SoA.
 	- Golden Pantaloons are in SoA, even if not importing from BG1.
 	- Pulse III is obtainable in ToB (requires a lesser Pulse Ammo).

 - A few hints:
 	- IWD1: The Big Metal Rod is in the starting town.
 Make sure not to miss it (though there's different dialogue with an NPC if you do miss it).
 	- BG1: The Big Metal Rod will not appear at its location until you find out it exists.
-	- ToB: Gold and Silver Pantaloons are obtainable if not found in SoA.
+	- Throne of Bhaal: Gold and Silver Pantaloons are obtainable if not found in SoA.
-	- HoW: Any missing pantaloons, the Big Metal Rod, and a Pulse Ammo are obtainable if not found in the main IWD campaign.
+	- Heart of Winter: Any missing pantaloons, the Big Metal Rod, and a Pulse Ammo are obtainable if not found in the main IWD campaign.
-	- IWD2: Any missing pantaloons, the Big Metal Rod, and a Pulse Ammo are still obtainable very late game, if you missed them earlier (you can backtrack to get them from the final dungeon).
+	- IWD2: Any missing pantaloons, the Big Metal Rod, and a Pulse Ammo are still obtainable after the second time flying with Oswald, if you missed them in earlier locations.

 --